 A short sale is a sale of real estate that requires the lender (mortgagee) and seller/borrower (mortgagor) to agree on a price that is less than the amount still owed by the borrower.

-In a short sale, the lender is able to recover as much of their loss as possible without costly legal fees.
+In a short sale, the lender can recover as much of their loss as possible without costly legal fees.

-Bear in mind, in order for a short sale to take place, the borrower must prove they qualify for a short sale.
+Bear in mind, for a short sale to occur, the borrower must prove they qualify for a short sale.
 A short sale cannot happen unless the borrower meets both qualifying factors.

 Do I qualify for a Short Sale?